The-Black-Lodge/JowdayDamageMeter/README.md

 ### Config options you may be interested in:
  - `ToggleMeterBind` sets a bind to toggle the display on/off (default is `Ctrl Y`)
+ - `SplitDashStrike` separates out Dash-Strike damage into its own bar. enabled by default
  - `SplitOmega` separates Omega attack/special into their own bars. enabled by default
  - `ShowIcons` displays god icons next to ability names. enabled by default
  - `OmegaIndicator` sets a custom prefix for Omega attacks